PonoPlayer: Hardware and capabilities

 The device was based around the Texas Instruments OMAP3630 SoC, which included an ARM Cortex-A8, 256 MB of RAM, and ran a modified version of Android 2.3 (API level 10).
 PonoPlayer featured a 2.5-inch touchscreen display, with graphics accelerated by the integrated PowerVR SGX530 GPU.
 It had 64 GB of internal storage, and a microSD card slot that supported SDHC and SDXC cards up to 128 GB.
 A 64 GB SDXC card was included with the player.
 A replaceable 2900 mAh Li-Ion battery powered the device for up to eight hours of playback on a full charge.

 The audio output circuitry was designed by engineers at Ayre Acoustics, and featured an ESS Sabre32 ES9018K2M digital-to-analog converter (DAC).
 The DAC accepted stereo PCM input up to 384 kHz with samples of up to 32 bits per channel.
 The device had two 3.5 mm audio outputs: an amplified headphone output, and a line-level output for connecting to other amplified equipment, such as a home or car stereo system.

 The PonoPlayer measured 13×5×2.5 cm in a shallow triangle shape designed to fit in a pocket but also keep the display visible whilst sitting on a desktop or stereo.
 The device weighed 130g.

 Reception

 Leo Laporte gave the PonoPlayer a "buy" recommendation.
 He praised the sound quality, but noted that "synchronization is fairly slow, this is a USB 2.0 device and these are really big files."
+At that time he wasn't aware its performance would be measured later by the specialized site ASR as below the CD.

 Stereophile awarded the PonoPlayer "Digital component of the year" in 2015.

-The PonoPlayer was otherwise largely panned as "snake oil" by audio and technology enthusiasts like Linus Sebastian who were critical of the player's design, components, and performance (especially battery life) for its price point compared to similarly priced smartphone devices already capable of high resolution FLAC playback.
+The PonoPlayer was otherwise largely panned as "snake oil" by audio and technology enthusiasts like Linus Sebastian who were critical of the player's design, components, and performance (especially battery life) for its price compared to similarly priced smartphone devices already capable of high resolution FLAC playback.